emilelampe/european-refugee-crisis-visualization/README.md

 ## Technical Implementation

-The website was built using HTML, CSS, and JavaScript to create an interactive and responsive user interface.
-We utilized the D3.js library, a popular choice for data-driven documents, to create the visualizations and manage the underlying data.
-The data was provided in JSON format, which allowed for efficient data processing and manipulation.
-This technical approach showcases our data science skills, as well as our ability to create visually engaging and informative web-based projects.
+The website was built using HTML, CSS, and JavaScript, creating an interactive and responsive user interface.
+We used D3.js, a library for generating data-driven documents and visualizations, to manage the underlying data and create the visual components.
+The map data was provided in GeoJSON.
+The use of D3.js enabled us to create visually engaging, dynamic visualizations.

 ## Data Sources